Skip to content

 LLM -. "grounded answer" .-> QE

-Founder-led by ex-Google search engineers; ~1,600 people (Sacra).
-The engineering org, read off the job board, is organized by horizontal platform layer rather than product vertical.
+Founder-led by ex-Google search engineers; ~1,600 people (Sacra), organized by horizontal platform layer rather than product vertical.

 RolePersonSource